profullstack/ethshot-web/README.md

 # ETH Shot 🎯

-A viral Ethereum-powered game where users pay 0.001 ETH per shot for a 1% chance to win the jackpot.
+A viral Ethereum-powered game where users pay 0.0005 ETH per shot for a 1% chance to win the jackpot.

 ## 🎮 Game Overview

 ETH Shot is a decentralized gambling game built on Ethereum where players take shots at winning the jackpot.
-Each shot costs 0.001 ETH with a 1% chance of winning the entire pot.
-The game features real-time updates, social sharing, and sponsor integration.
+Each shot costs 0.0005 ETH with a 1% chance of winning the entire pot.
+The game features real-time updates, social sharing, sponsor integration, and a viral referral system with discount rewards.

 ## ✨ Features